MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 - Design a MAKES schema to enable smart filters for library publication entities.
 - Build and deploy a custom index for those entities
-- Build a filterable publication list UI (as shown below) using MAKES APIs.
+- Build a filterable publication list client application (as shown below) using MAKES APIs.

 ![Private Library Application](media/privateLibraryExampleApp-homepage.png)